Itinerary & Map

 You continue by road to Bharatpur and then take a train journey of just over two hours to Sawai Madhopur and Ranthambore National Park, arriving tired, but rewarded.

-Raj Palace Resort or similar - 2 nights (BD)
+Raj Palace Resort or similar -Breakfast and dinner included

 Ranthambore National Park

 Ranthambore National Park is one of the premier national parks of India - 'Jungle Book' brought to life!
 A wonderful blend of historical ruins and wildlife, it is the habitat of Bengal tiger, nilgai, sambar and chital (types of antelope) and jungle cat, plus crocodile in the lake.
 You will make a couple of game drives during your stay here, with hopes of getting a sighting of the majestic Bengal tigers that survive among the ruined forts and temples.
 Game drives take place early in the morning and in late afternoon for the best chance of animal sightings.
 Leopards have occasionally been spotted on the periphery of the park, and jackal and hyena can also be glimpsed, so there’s plenty to watch out for!
-(BLD)
+NB: Ranthambhore National Park is closed between 1 July and 30 September each year.
+On those trips affected, we'll visit nearby Mansingh Sanctuary.

 After a leisurely start, during which you may be able to visit the local school, you travel for a little over two hours by train north-west to the famous ‘Pink City’ of Jaipur.
 Travelling on an Indian train is an experience in itself; it’s like being in a town on wheels with a complete cross-section of life aboard.
 Jaipur, like Delhi, has both old and new parts, and this trip concentrates on the old.
 Kids will be goggle-eyed as the streets are busy with camels and bullock-carts.
 Above it all monkeys make their home in the old city walls.
 During your stay you visit the City Palace, once the home of the Maharaja, before seeing the 18th century Jantar Mantar, an astronomical observatory built by the city’s founder Jai Singh.
 You’ll also see the famous Palace of the Winds; here royal maidens once watched the streets below through the fabulous jali (lattice screens) which hid them from prying male eyes.
 Today snake charmers and fortune-tellers ply their trade below the same hideaway.
 The afternoon of day seven is left free for you to explore at leisure.

-Hotel Mahal Khandela or similar - 2 nights (Bx2)
+Hotel Mahal Khandela or similar - Breakfast included

 Perched on a hill some 11km from Jaipur and nestling among the Aravalli Hills is the historic fort-palace of Amber.
 You reach the palace along a twisting road that passes Maota Lake before turning uphill, past the elephant stables, to Jai Pol ‘Victory Gate’.
 This is the ancient capital of the Kachhawaha Rajputs who gave their loyalty to Moghul overlords.
 From the spoils of war they gradually built a fabulous complex of royal rooms, which now make up the Amber Fort.
 Today these rooms remain lavishly decorated with murals, jali-work and scalloped niches that once held candles to reflect the soft light from tiny mirrors, embedded in eggshell plaster.